brimdata/zed/zng/docs/zeek-compat.md

 via the TZNG/Zeek/table output options in `zq` (e.g. `123.4560` becomes `123.456`).

-### `set`

-Because order within sets is not significant, no attempt is made by `zq` to maintain the order of `set` elements as they originally appeared in a Zeek log.

-### `enum`

-As they're encountered in common programming languages, enum variables typically hold one of a set of predefined values.
-While this is how Zeek's `enum` type behaves inside the Zeek scripting language, when the `enum` type is output in a Zeek log, the log does not communicate any such set of "allowed" values as they were originally defined.
-Therefore, when `zq` reads a Zeek `enum` into ZNG, it defines a [type alias](spec.md#412-type-alias) called `zenum` to use for such a field, ultimately treating the value as if it were of the ZNG `string` type.
-The use of the alias maintains the history of the field having originally been read in from a Zeek `enum` field.
-This allows `zq` to restore the Zeek `enum` type if/when the field may be later output again in Zeek log format.
-However, when working with the value in ZQL, only `string`-type operations will be possible.

-As explained in the [alpha notice in the ZNG specification](spec.md), a true ZNG `enum` type with predefined values has not yet been defined in the spec nor implemented in `zq`.
-Once available in ZNG, Zeek could potentially offer direct log output in ZNG format that communicates the full definition of an `enum`, including the set of allowed values.

 ### `string`

 Zeek's `string` data type is complicated by its ability to hold printable ASCII